 Are you unsure how to discuss your parent’s care and finances with your family?
 Here are some topics to remember as you navigate the financial decisions with family members.

 - Talk to your siblings or other family members about the various costs involved in your providing care to a family member.

 - Depending on the circumstances, you may be able to be paid for being a family caregiver if you are caring for a U.S. military veteran or for someone eligible for Medicaid.
-Read AARP’s summary to see if your caregiving situation qualifies.
+Read AARP’s summary (also available in Spanish) to see if your caregiving situation qualifies.

 - Keep in mind that you may need to hire services for your parent, such as transportation services, home health aides, or visiting nurses.
 In addition, you may need to make some modifications to your home to accommodate your loved one, such as bathroom grab bars, a hospital bed on the first floor, or a ramp.
 The websites Homemods.org and Caregiverstress.com have ideas and prices for calculating such costs.

 - Caregivers who live with or live near the family member they care for tend to spend more time caregiving than others.

 - If you are providing most of the care, consider asking your family to pay you as an independent contractor.
 If you are paid, you can set up a small-employer type pension plan, such as a Simplified Employee Pension (SEP).